cla-bit/PayStackEase/docs/source/atransactions.rst

 Async Transactions Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.atransactions

-Wrapper for Asynchronous Paystack Transactions API.
+This wrapper class facilitates asynchronous integration with Paystack Transactions API.
 The Transactions API allows you to create and manage payments on your integration.

 .. note::